Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 #### Controlling resolution attempts ####

-When a test case describes complex constraints on an input variable, resolving a satisfying value may require multiple iterations.
+When a test case requires complex constraints on an input variable, resolving a satisfying value may require multiple iterations.
 To prevent an infinite fruitless search, Tcases for OpenAPI places a limit on the maximum number of resolution attempts made before giving up and reporting an error condition.
 By default, the limit on resolution attempts is 10000.
 But that limit is arbitrary and there is no guarantee that it will be sufficient for your API definition.
 You can choose a different limit by using the `-m